 The new system should however address a long-standing concern that reports take a long time after the inspection to be provided.
 Speedier production of shorter reports will thus make information available to the public promptly – although some providers will just find they get the bad news more quickly!

 Our specialist team of care regulatory and CQC solicitors provide expert advice to the health and social care on CQC regulatory issues.
-To find out more about how we can help you prepare for the anticipated CQC inspection changes, or for advice surrounding other regulatory issues, visit our Care regulatory and CQC solicitors page.
+Contact us to find out more about how we can help you prepare for the anticipated CQC inspection changes.